November 19-21, 2020

 The Ultimate Dining Experience

 Bring your appetite to the Festival, because we’ve got you covered no matter what you’re craving.
-With several of Grand Rapids’ favorite restaurants all under one roof, you’re sure to satisfy your hunger (and if you don’t you’re not trying hard enough).
 Spread out throughout the Vineyard, Beer City Station, the RendezBREW Café and the Hemingway Hall Outdoor Patio, these local eateries offer up an unparalleled progressive dining experience meant to pair perfectly with the thousand-plus wines, beers, spirits, ciders and specialty beverages.
 Restaurants are designated throughout the Festival by a knife and fork insignia.
 Use your tasting tickets to enjoy their special presentations.

 RendezBREW Coffee, Cordials and Dessert Cafe

-The popular gathering spot for the beginning, middle, or finale of your visit is where guests indulge their sweet cravings and discover new pairings; named, the RendezBREW Coffee, Cordials & Dessert Café.
+This popular gathering spot can be enjoyed at the beginning, middle, or finale of your visit.
+Guests can indulge their sweet cravings and discover new pairings; named, the RendezBREW Coffee, Cordials & Dessert Café.
 Coffee, teas and lattes are brewed on-site.
 Sip on cordials, savor chocolates, surrender to decadent offerings, and relax with soft musical sounds in the Grand Gallery.